 As your child enters the teenage years, he will ask for more and more independence.
 You will see his need for independence in small activities and even in simple routines of day to day life.
 This is the time when your teen will start understanding more about the adult world and how it feels to take responsibility.
 This is also the time when your teen is most prone to getting into risky behavior.
 Trying to find a balance between independence and safety is often a challenge.
 This is the time when teenage independence comes into focus.

 Here are a few pointers that can help maintain the relationship between independence and safety, keeping both your teen and you happy and safe:

 This is one of the main pointers that will help you through the teenage years of your child.
 At this age, your teen will shy away from all acts of physical love and public display of parental love.
+They will desire to be self-standing and self-ruling.
 But there are other ways to show you care.